Food Security Initiative Q&A

 Q: Where does the pantry get the food and other supplies?

-A: The Reed Community Pantry is stocked through food purchased in partnership with Bon Appetit (Reed’s dining services provider), food and supplies donated by Reed community members, and food and supplies purchased using financial contributions from student senate and other supporters on and off campus.
+A: The Reed Community Pantry is stocked through food purchased in partnership with Bon Appetit (Reed’s dining services provider), food and supplies contributed by Reed community members, and food and supplies purchased using financial contributions from student senate and other supporters on and off campus.

 Q: Who can donate to or support FSI?
 What types of donations are accepted?